 Recovery in global demand and prices for copper

 The global demand outlook for copper and the prices of the metal have risen significantly in the past one year.
 The Chinese government had instituted a fiscal stimulus targeting the infrastructure and manufacturing sectors to boost its economy in 2016 which has helped foster this growth and boosted the demand outlook for copper from China.
 Additionally, China's fight for the blue sky has increased its demand for refined copper, substituting the demand for scrap, further supporting prices.

-A considerably enthusiastic outlook for increased usage of Electric Vehicles (EVs) and President Trump's plans for a $1.5 trillion revamp of U.S. infrastructure has also raised the demand outlook for copper globally and thus led created a favorable market environment for copper in 2018 and further.
+A considerably enthusiastic outlook for increased usage of Electric Vehicles (EVs) and President Trump's plans for a $1.5 trillion revamp of U.S. infrastructure has also raised the demand outlook for copper globally and thus led created a favorable market environment for copper.